 Percolators on the Trails

 I’ve seen all manner of camping coffee devices for sale.
 I’ve finished my whole pot of coffee while friends were still waiting for their percolator to perk an ever so slightly tastier cup of joe.
-My method is somewhat simple, requires zero overhead, and has worked wonderfully for me for five years.
-I’ve received many compliments on my coffee, normally wow, this is a surprisingly good cup of coffee, usually from the frou-frou coffee making device set.
+My method is somewhat simple, requires zero overhead, and has worked wonders for me for five years.
+I’ve received many compliments on my coffee, normally wow, this is a surprisingly good cup of coffee, usually from the frou-frou coffee-making device set.

-Cowboy Coffee: Arbuckles – Cowboy Coffee article and recipe.
+Cowboy Coffee: Arbuckles – Cowboy Coffee article with a recipe.